-Many Muslims ask if they can celebrate Holi with their Hindu friends or is it Halal or Haram in Islam.
+Many Muslims ask if they can celebrate Holi with their Hindu friends or it is Halal or Haram in Islam.
 We are going to answer that question today.

 It is, in reality, a “Festival of Hindus” they have their firm belief that on the day of Holi, the “evil gods” were destroyed by “good gods.”
-And it is the part of their religion that is completely based on idol worship and myths.
+And it is part of their religion that is completely based on idol worship and myths.

 Sahih Hadiths suggest that it is not allowed to participate in the festivals of disbelievers.
 When Hindus in India are oppressing Muslims and burning them alive just because they eat beef, still you’d want to “celebrate” it with them?